 Beyond financial aid, the relief bill increases the income limits necessary to qualify for the Lifetime Learning credit, an education tax credit worth up to $2,000 per year for courses taken throughout one's lifetime to acquire or improve job skills.

 Starting in 2021, a full credit will be available to single-filer Phillips 66 employees with a modified adjusted gross income (MAGI) below $80,000 and joint filers with a MAGI below $160,000 (the credit phases out for single filers with incomes between $80,000 and $90,000 and joint filers with incomes between $160,000 and $180,000).
 These are the same income limits used for the American Opportunity credit.
-To accommodate an expanded Lifetime Learning credit, Congress repealed the deduction for qualified college tuition and fees for 2021 and beyond.
+To accommodate an expanded Lifetime Learning credit, Congress repealed the deduction for qualified college tuition and fees tax year 2026 and beyond.

 For more information